 SATISFACTORY ACADEMIC PROGRESS

-Discover how to maintain Satisfactory Academic Progress (SAP), as this is one of the determining factors of student eligibility for continued receipt of financial aid.
+Discover how to maintain Satisfactory Academic Progress (SAP), as this is one of the determining factors of student eligibility for continued receipt of federal financial aid.

 Policy Basics Overview